VITA-Group/WeakNAS/README.md

-# Weak NAS Predictors Are All You Need
+# Stronger NAS with Weaker Predictors
 Code used for [Weak NAS Predictors Are All You Need](https://arxiv.org/abs/2102.10490).

 ## Main Pipeline